Toggle menu

 What happens once I've made a complaint?

-Our pdf icon complaints handling procedure [895kb] explains what we do when you make a complaint about our services.
+Our Complaints Handling Procedure (PDF, 326 KB) explains what we do when you make a complaint about our services.
 For example:

-• We will acknowledge your complaint within 3 days when a formal investigation is underway
+• we will acknowledge your complaint within three days when a formal investigation is underway

 • we will tell you which team will respond to you and the date you can expect a response

-• If you are unhappy with our formal investigation of your complaint, you can refer your complaint to the Scottish Public Services Ombudsman (see section on 'What does the Scottish Public Services Ombudsman do?)
+• if you are unhappy with our formal investigation of your complaint, you can refer your complaint to the Scottish Public Services Ombudsman

 Who else can I complain to?